Shariele/whiteboard-neural-network-project/README.md

 Get backpropagation to work.
 Database for for storage of NN values so it doesn't need to be retrained if server goes down.
 Better visual appearance on website.
+Tidy up code and make some parts cleaner and smaller.